-Now that we have snow on the ground, it is easy to see who has been visiting the garden when we are not looking.
+When there is snow on the ground, it is easy to see who has been visiting the garden when we are not looking.
 This week, we discovered white-tailed deer.
-Here are tips on identifying your winter visitors and how to co-exist with wildlife.
+Here are tips on identifying your winter visitors and how to coexist with wildlife.

 It is hunting season in these parts and the deer are on the move.
 The first inkling we had that they were in our yard was when the seven-foot-tall plastic mesh fence surrounding the vegetable garden had been ripped open and one of the thick metal posts holding it had been knocked askew.
 Only something large moving at a good clip could have done that much damage.
 Deer or maybe a wayward moose; we didn’t know since no tracks could be found.

 Five inches of snow later and the yard is full of deer tracks, poop, and evidence of munching.

 What Deers Eat

 The deer have dined on a big hydrangea which is okay by me.
 It always needs pruning.